October 2025

 Course description

-From the start of 2025 DECYP will be supporting Word Origins: A Year 3-6 Spelling and Word Study Program as the preferred spelling and word study program to be used in Tasmanian Government schools.
-This training will deepen participant skills, understanding and capacity to deliver this program.
+Word Origins has been the preferred and supported spelling and word study program to be used in Tasmanian Government schools since 2025.
+This professional learning will deepen participant skills, understanding and capacity to deliver this program with high fidelity.

 Course outcomes